umair-gujjar/react-router-transitions/README.md

 It doesn't add a new entry in the history.

-Internally it uses the method `router.goBack` if we have an history, it uses `transitionRouter.swap` with a `dismiss` action.
+Internally, if we have an history, it uses the method `router.goBack` otherwise it uses `transitionRouter.swap` with a `dismiss` action.

 #### transitionRouter.swap(location, [transitionAction])

 Go to a location using the default transition or the transition specified in second argument.
 You have to use this method if you want to change route without affecting the history (ex: tabs, accordion..).

-It doesn't add new entry in the history.
+It doesn't add a new entry in the history.

 Internally it merges the new location with the current one and use `router.replace`.
 The transitionAction is added to the location state if specified, available values are "show" or "dismiss".

 #### Specify transitions

-You can specify transition associated to a view directly in the location state.
-You have to specify two transitions configuration: `showTransition` and `dismissTransition`.
+You can specify a transition associated to a view directly in the location state.
+You have to specify two transition configurations: `showTransition` and `dismissTransition`.

 If you specified these properties they will be the transition used to `show` or `dismiss` the view.